eeee88/eeee88/README.md

     jvm {
         @OptIn(ExperimentalKotlinGradlePluginApi::class)
         binaries {
-            // Configures a JavaExec task named "runJvm" and a Gradle distribution for the "main" compilation in this target executable {
+            // Configures a JavaExec task named "eeee88" and a Gradle distribution for the "main" compilation in this target executable {
                 mainClass.set("foo.MainKt")
             }

-            // Configures a JavaExec task named "runJvmAnother" and a Gradle distribution for the "main" compilation executable(KotlinCompilation.MAIN_COMPILATION_NAME, "another") {
+            // Configures a JavaExec task named "eeee88Another" and a Gradle distribution for the "main" compilation executable(KotlinCompilation.MAIN_COMPILATION_NAME, "another") {
                 // Set a different class
                 mainClass.set("foo.MainAnotherKt")
             }

-            // Configures a JavaExec task named "runJvmTest" and a Gradle distribution for the "test" compilation executable(KotlinCompilation.TEST_COMPILATION_NAME) {
+            // Configures a JavaExec task named "eeee88Test" and a Gradle distribution for the "test" compilation executable(KotlinCompilation.TEST_COMPILATION_NAME) {
                 mainClass.set("foo.MainTestKt")
             }

-            // Configures a JavaExec task named "runJvmTestAnother" and a Gradle distribution for the "test" compilation executable(KotlinCompilation.TEST_COMPILATION_NAME, "another") {
+            // Configures a JavaExec task named "eeee88TestAnother" and a Gradle distribution for the "test" compilation executable(KotlinCompilation.TEST_COMPILATION_NAME, "another") {
                 mainClass.set("foo.MainAnotherTestKt")
             }